SpecialFood/USB-Fake-Packages/README.md

 Section 1, "Options" :

-The section has 6 keys, the section decides all the basic options required for the tool to function properly.
+The section has 4 keys, the section decides all the basic options required for the tool to function properly.

+Section 1, Key 1, "CheckUSBConsoleRoot" :

+This key is for the folder path that the console will use in the USB as a working space, the key has 2 values.

-Section 1, Key 1, "CheckUSBConsoleRootFolder" :
+Section 1, Key 1, Value 1, "CheckUSBConsoleRootFolder" :

-This key is for the folder path that the console will use in the USB as a working space, the key has 1 value, and it can be valued as as "false" or a location, while false means that one won't transfer files there, copy conditions will be off and it'll only match package files with the USB routes and won't transfer them afterwards (means that the TransferPackageFile condition in the USB routes is off).
+This value is for mentioning the folder path that the console will use in the USB as a working space.

+The value can be set as "false" or a location, while false means that one won't transfer files there, copy conditions will be off and it'll only match package files with the USB routes and won't transfer them afterwards (means that the TransferPackageFile condition in the USB routes is off).

+A location goes for the working space.

-Section 1, Key 2, "CheckUSBConsoleRootPackageFile" :
+Section 1, Key 1, Value 2, "CheckUSBConsoleRootPackageFile" :

 Check if the package file already exists in the working space, true goes for check if it's and false goes for don't.

+If a match has been found then linking with the correct match.

+note : if the first value of this key is set as false then the key should only have 1 value which is the first.

+(CheckUSBConsoleRoot = false;)

-Section 1, Key 3, "USBPackageFileNameElements" :
+Section 1, Key 2, "USBPackageFileNameElements" :

 The elements that the USB package file name is consisted of, check the file USBPackageFileNameElements.txt file in the root folder of this project for all the possible values.

+Each element takes a place in 1 value, and the key supports unlimited values.

+Set as false for no elements, in case of only linking with existing files found in USB routes.

+Section 1, Key 3, "CopySourceFile" :

+The conditions of whether or not to copy console package files, the key has 2 values

-Section 1, Key 4, "CopyConsolePackageFile" :
+Section 1, Key 3, Value 1, "CopyConsolePackageFile" :

 Copy console package file if needed, true goes for copy, false goes for don't.

-Section 1, Key 5, "CopySourceFileMaxProcessSystemMessagesAmount" :
+Section 1, Key 3, Value 2, "CopySourceFileMaxProcessSystemMessagesAmount" :

 The amount of messages that will be shown during the copy process at max, for example, if it's set as 5 then 0-20% will be shown, as well as 20-40%, 40-60%, 60-80%, 80-100%, a possible routine might be 13% completed, 27%, 53%, 68%, 88%, 5 is max but not necessarily will happen every time, 33%, 84% is also a possible routine, most likely for a small fake package file.

 There is also a time limit between messages, it's not up to the user as of now and set for 10 seconds (means that messages during the copy process won't be seen without a 10 seconds time space between them).

+note : if the first value of this key is set as false then the key should only have 1 value which is the first.

+(CopySourceFile = false;)

-Section 1, Key 6, "CheckSymlinkExistenceShowSystemMessages" :
+Section 1, Key 4, "CheckSymlinkExistenceShowSystemMessages" :

-Show a message if a console package file already has a symlink, saying that the certain console package file already has a symlink.
+Show a message if a console package file already has a symlink, saying that the certain console package file already has a symlink, true goes for show, false goes for don't.

 In my opinion if one a packages collector this option might get annoying, when seeing the message "the package file *X* already has a symlink" 7357 times in a row, but for a small packages amount it's quite nicely.